For students planning to graduate in Spring 2023, the reflective essay is due Friday, March 17, 2023.

 Finally, reflect on your volunteer work at your service sites in the community and what that has taught you about the needs of the community and what you might do to help the community.

-Your essay should be typed, double-spaced, and in standard font.
-You should use Microsoft Word to write your essay, and send your essay as a Microsoft Word attachment to email@example.com.
+Your essay should be completed during your senior year and after all certificate classes have been completed.
+The essay should be typed, double-spaced and in standard font.
+You should use Microsoft Word to write your essay and send your essay as a Microsoft Word attachment to [email protected].
 (Note: please send the actual file and not a link to the file.)
 The minimum word count is 1,200 words.
-If you need to cite anything, you may use the MLA style guide for citations.
+For citations you may use Chicago, MLA, or APA style.